Syntax-Read3r/cppmemory/README.md

 # Type checking
 npm run lint

+# Export static files for deployment
+npm run export

-# Deploy to GitHub Pages
+# Deploy to GitHub Pages (automated via GitHub Actions)
 npm run deploy
 ```

+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.
+Every push to the `main` branch triggers a new deployment.

 ### Troubleshooting